AlexDuperre/PCRN/README.md

 #### SphereResLayer:

 The SphereResLayer works the same as the PlaneresLayer except that its parameters have different signification.
 The parameters a,b,c here represent the center of the sphere while d represents the radius of the sphere.
-It is then important that we enforce this point to be within the unit cube containing the depth image.
-The residuals are then computed by calculating the distance of each points to the center of the sphere and by then subtracting the radius d.
+It is important that we enforce this point to be within the unit cube containing the depth image.
+The residuals are computed by calculating the distance of each points to the center of the sphere and by subtracting the radius d.

 #### CylResLayer:

 The CylResLayer works the same as the other except that it uses more parameters to define the cylinder.
 The first three parameters, a,b,c represent a point in the unit cube containing the depth image.
 The three next parameters, d,e,f represent the slope of the 3D line starting from the initial point and the last parameter, g, represents the radius of the cylinder.
-The residuals are finally computed by calculating the smallest distance of each point to the 3D line and then subtracting the radius g.
+The residuals are computed by calculating the smallest distance of each point to the 3D line and subtracting the radius g.

 Every ResLayer ‘s forward method takes as input a tensor of shape [batch_size, height*width,3].
 This tensor contains every (x, y, z) point in the image and uses this format to ease the residual calculation.
 As mentioned before, the output of each ResLayer is a residual image.